-SEMESTER: 2 COURSE CODE: RENT 6014 COURSE TITLE: BIOENERGY II CREDITS: 3 PREREQUISITE:
+SEMESTER: 2 COURSE CODE: RENT 6014 (not offered 2022-2023) COURSE TITLE: BIOENERGY II CREDITS: 3 PREREQUISITE:

 COURSE DESCRIPTION: Building on from knowledge gained in Bioenergy I, this module aims to cover in detail the production of energy from waste, of alcohols from micro-organisms and micro-algal systems and to cover in detail the topic of advanced conversion technologies such as pyrolysis and gasification and of special heat engines suited to the use of fuels derived from biomass/waste.
 A closer look at anaerobic biodigesters is performed, an area of potential benefit to the treatment of human and agricultural wastes.
 The principles underlying: alcohol production, energy extraction from waste, gasification, pyrolysis and the cycles of engines designed to run on fuels from biomass are covered in depth throughout this module.
-Students wishing to further specialise in this area will have the option of taking this course which further develops some of the topics in the first Bioenergy course and goes in-depth into the science of waste-to-energy production.
+Students wishing to further specialize in this area will have the option of taking this course which further develops some of the topics in the first Bioenergy course and goes in-depth into the science of waste-to-energy production.

-SEMESTER: 2 COURSE CODE: RENT 6013 COURSE TITLE: WIND ENERGY II CREDITS: 3 PREREQUISITE: RENT 6005

-COURSE DESCRIPTION: Building on wind energy I, this module aims to cover in depth (a) the advanced statistics and modelling of the resource necessary for precise assessment, (b) the aerodynamics and mechanics necessary for the design and stressing of wind turbines.
+SEMESTER: 2 COURSE CODE: RENT 6013 COURSE TITLE: WIND ENERGY II CREDITS: 3 PREREQUISITE: RENT 6005 modelling of the resource necessary for precise assessment, (b) the aerodynamics and mechanics necessary for the design and stressing of wind turbines.
 Small-scale systems, electrical aspects, noise generation and offshore systems are also covered.
 The highlight of this course will be a wind tunnel-based laboratory investigating the loading of a small-scale wind turbine.